 Example of a Wrap

 Consider the example of 123 Oak Street which is valued at $100,000 but has been slow to move.
 There is a first lien in the amount of $50,000 to Apple Bank and a second lien in the amount of $25,000 to Orange Bank which, taken together, result in $25,000 equity.
 In the usual case, a purchaser would make a down payment and obtain third-party institutional financing, allowing the seller to receive his equity at closing and go happily on his way.
 But what if the buyer is unable to get traditional financing?
-The solution is a seller-financed wrap note that may be in a premium amount—say $110,000—which is subordinate to the notes due Apple and Orange Banks.
+The solution may be a seller-financed wrap note in a premium amount—say $110,000—which is subordinate to the notes due Apple and Orange Banks.
 The wrap note will likely bear a higher than market rate of interest.
-It will be secured by a wrap deed of trust that enables the seller to foreclose if the buyer defaults on the wrap note.
+It will be secured by a wrap deed of trust that enables the seller to foreclose if the buyer-borrower defaults on the wrap note.

 Is a wrap a device to get sub-prime buyers into homes?

 Perhaps, but prudent investors will nonetheless require the buyer-borrower to have a substantial down payment.
 The seller-lender should evaluate and approve the buyer-borrower’s qualifications as would any other lender.
 In fact, Dodd-Frank requires this with its ability-to-repay (ATR) rule.
 A wraparound is a legitimate device to sell property to reasonably qualified buyers who have money to put down and can afford the monthly payments.

 Can wraps be used in conjunction with land trusts?

 Yes.
 There may be circumstances where it may be a good idea to first transfer the property into a land trust and then do a wrap, but this requires more complex documentation since a trust agreement will also have to be prepared.
 Expect higher attorney’s fees.